 Managing Healthy Homes

-Integrated Pest Management is an effective, common-sense approach to pest control that provides information on the habits and traits of pests and how they interact with our environment.
+Integrated Pest Management acts as an effective, common-sense approach to pest control that provides information on the habits and traits of pests and how they interact with our environment.
 This approach encourages a well-maintained home, free of water damage and other structural issues, and the use of the least toxic methods for control of pests to limit the impacts of pesticides on health issues like asthma and cancer.

 Since 2009, Midwest Pesticide Action Center has: